-Why Choose Natural Habitat For Your Polar Bear Trip?
+Why Choose Nat Hab For Your Polar Bear Trip?

-We Hold Exclusive Permits for the Best Polar Bear Viewing Areas
+- We Hold Exclusive Permits for the Best Polar Bear Viewing Area

-Our Polar Rovers are the Most Amazing Vehicles on the Planet! (or close, anyway)
+- Our Polar Rovers Are the Most Amazing Vehicles on the Planet!

-The original tundra truck used for polar bear viewing was invented in the 1980s.
-It was a really cool concept that has been significantly improved upon since.
-Our partner in Manitoba—a world-renowned specialty vehicle designer—has created a superior vehicle called the Polar Rover, which we use on all our trips in Churchill.
-It's driven by a unique, cutting-edge drive train that allows us to safely traverse the tundra with virtually no chance of breakdown.
-Additionally, the heavy-duty suspension system created specifically for these vehicles ensures a more comfortable ride.
-Polar Rovers have flush toilets (not drop buckets, which tend to smell) and are fully heated for comfort.
-But the vehicles go way beyond comfort: they are impressively designed so every detail offers guests the closest polar bear encounters.
-Built into the rear viewing platform is a see-through steel-mesh floor that lets us come within mere inches of curious bears that may wander underneath.
-From inside, guests can view and photograph bears through elevated sliding windows that can be opened or closed in accordance with the action.
+The original tundra buggy used for polar bear viewing was invented in the 1980s.
+It was a cool concept that has been significantly improved upon since.
+Our partner in Manitoba—a world-renowned specialty vehicle designer—has created a superior vehicle called the Polar Rover, which we use exclusively.
+Its unique drive train allows us to safely traverse the tundra with virtually no chance of breakdown, and its heavy-duty custom suspension system ensures a less jouncy ride.
+And our heated Polar Rovers have flush toilets for your comfort.
+Other details are designed to facilitate the closest polar bear encounters.
+The rear viewing platform has a steel-mesh grated floor that lets us look closely at any curious bears that may wander underneath.
+Inside, guests can view and photograph bears through sliding windows that can be opened and closed according to the action and weather.
 And the huge front windshield is angled forward, allowing a panoramic downward view when a bear wanders in front of the vehicle.

 One of the most fundamental elements of a great nature expedition is a small group.
-Our guests get a more personalized experience, there's plenty of room to spread out and angle for photos (in fact, while our Rovers hold 30 or more, we limit our groups to 16), and our presence and overall impact on the natural environment is more muted.
-It may cost a little more to operate with fewer numbers, but we—and our guests—know it’s well worth it!
+Our guests get a more personalized experience, and there's plenty of room to spread out and angle for photos.
+In fact, while our Rovers hold 30 or more, we limit our groups to 16.
+Our Tundra Lodge accommodates 29 guests, with plenty of room to view bears through sliding windows and from the elevated deck, and lodge guests also enjoy Rover excursions limited to no more than 16.
+It may cost us a little more to operate with fewer numbers, but we—and our guests—know it’s well worth it.

-Your round-trip air transportation from Winnipeg to Churchill is included in the program fee.
-By chartering private aircraft, we're able to travel to and from Churchill at the most convenient times, rather than losing a big chunk of a day to accommodate airline schedules and airport security lines.
+Chartered round-trip air transportation from Winnipeg to Churchill is a part of every polar bear program.
+By using private aircraft, we're able to travel to and from Churchill at times convenient for us, rather than losing a big chunk of a day to accommodate airline schedules and airport security lines.
 Typically, we depart Winnipeg around 9:00-9:30 am and arrive in Churchill in time for lunch.
-On the return journey, we normally leave in the afternoon so we can maximize our last morning in Churchill.
+On the return journey, we normally leave after lunch, so we can maximize our last morning in Churchill.

 One of the most important aspects of any nature adventure is the quality of the guide.
-And to provide the world's best nature expeditions, we provide the very best Expedition Leaders—it’s that simple.
-Our naturalist guides are experts on Arctic wildlife and natural history, and while many have one or more master’s degrees or a Ph.D., they are chosen for their good nature as much as their good grades.
-Each year, we fly our Expedition Leaders in from around the world for annual training, to share ideas and skills that simply cannot be learned in school.
+And to provide the world's best nature expeditions, we provide the very best Expedition Leaders.
+Our naturalist guides are experts on Arctic wildlife and natural history, and while many have a master’s degrees or Ph.D., they are chosen for their good nature as much as their good grades.
+Each year, we fly our Expedition Leaders in from around the world for annual training, to share ideas, skills and best practices.
 In Churchill, our Expedition Leaders average 10 years' guiding experience.
 It's a quality level that's unmatched in the industry.
 Click here for bios of Natural Habitat’s Expedition leaders.

 Because of our reputation for running the world's finest and most environmentally conscious nature expeditions, World Wildlife Fund (WWF) has selected Natural Habitat Adventures as its exclusive conservation travel provider, a designation that makes us very proud.
 WWF scientists provide our Expedition Leaders with the latest research and information on wildlife, habitats and conservation initiatives, which our guests get exclusive benefits from.
 It's an innovative partnership you won't find anywhere else.